Slide background

 Ergonomics

-Ergonomics, also known as human engineering or human factors engineering, is the science of designing products and interfaces to maximize the safety, comfort, and efficiency for the people who use them.
+Ergonomics—also known as human factors engineering—is the science of designing products, systems, and interfaces to optimize safety, comfort, and efficiency for the people who use them.

 We Design with People in Mind